 without interruption . . . ", Wilhelm wrote in Selbstbiographie (org.
 1830, rpt 1881).
 Jacob believed that he will die an early death, he suffered from sore eyes and had severe headaches.

-The Grimms' were affected by the ideas of Enlightenment and the German Romanticism and its interest in mythology, folklore and dreams.
+Affected by the ideas of Enlightenment and the German Romanticism and its interest in mythology, folklore and dreams, Jacob and Wilhelm Grimm established the historical tradition of "authentic" folk tales.
 In his masterly guide The March of the Literature (1938) the English writer Ford Madox Ford sees that their work was more than a mere reflection of German romanticism: "But the real apotheosis of this side of the Teutonic cosmos came into its own through the labors of the brothers Ludwig Karl, and Wilhelm Karl Grimm for whom the measure of our administration may well be marked by the fact that there is nothing in the world left to say about their collection of fairy tales.
 It is, on the whole, wrong to concede the brothers Grimm to the romantics.
 They belonged to the earth movement and are known wherever the sky covers the land.
 That is the real German Empire."
 Jacob and Wilhelm Grimm argued that folktales should be collected from oral sources, which aimed at genuine reproduction of the original story.
 Their method became model for other scholars.
 However, in practice the tales were modified.

 In later editions of the fairytales Wilhelm's editing and literary aspiration were more prominent.
 He continued to reshape the tales up to the final edition of 1857 – he also removed any hint of sexual activity, such as the premarital couplings of Rapunzel and the prince who climbed into her tower.
 In 'The Frog Prince, or Iron-Henry' a beautiful princess loses her ball into a well.
 A frog promises to bring the ball back to her, if she loves the frog, lets it be her companion and play-fellow, and sleep in her bed.
 Actually the frog is a prince, bewitched by a wicked witch.
 In spite some changes, the cores of the stories were left untouched.
 The Grimm's tales are in fact much closer to genuine folk origins than Hans Christian Andersen's tales – he is considered the best-known tellers of fairy tales.